-3.1 Overview of via files
+4.1 Overview of via files

-Via files are plain text files that allow you to specify librarian command-line arguments and options.
+Via files are plain text files that allow you to specify command-line arguments and options for the armasm, armlink, fromelf, and armar tools.

 Typically, you use a via file to overcome the command-line length limitations.
 However, you might want to create multiple via files that: